 Indoor specimens often grow to 4-5 feet in height.
 Those which grow in their native rainforest environments can often get to ten feet or more!

 These plants themselves aren’t edible, and in fact they’re poisonous.
-But they produce a fruit called the monster fruit which is edible when ripe.
-Don’t bite into an unripe one, though!
-These fruits are full of oxalic acid when unripe and can irritate your throat!
+But they produce a fruit called the monster fruit, which is edible when ripe.
+Don’t bite into an unripe green fruits, though!
+These fruits are full of calcium oxalate crystals when unripe and can irritate your throat!

 Monstera Deliciosa Overview